Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Ablation on Distance Metric

 \section{Ablation on Distance Metric}

-We compare the resuls using cosine versus Euclidean distance in \autoref{fig:ablation:distance}, where the results shows that grouping on Euclidean distance greatly underperformance cosine distance especially at higher dimension ($d=768$).
-We interprete this as that the vector norm is an undesired feature when pursuing the semantic similarity between the subwords, which amplifies the distance between semantic similar subword at high dimension.
+We compare the results using cosine versus Euclidean distance in \autoref{fig:ablation:distance}, where the results show that grouping on Euclidean distance greatly underperformance cosine distance especially at higher dimension ($d=768$).
+We interpret this as that the vector norm is an undesired feature when pursuing the semantic similarity between the subwords, which amplifies the distance between semantic similar subword at high dimension.